How To Cook Red Lentils On The Stove And Instant Pot

 5 from 1 vote

 Red lentils are a nutritious and delicious way to round out a meal as a side or a main dish.
-Getting that cooking time just right ensures the texture of red lentils comes out the way you want it to create your best vegetarian recipes every time!
+Getting that cooking time just right ensures the texture comes out how you want it to, creating your best plant-based recipes every time!
 If you are wondering how to cook red lentils, you’re in the right place!

 Why You’ll Love This Recipe